khegglu/khegglu.github.io/docs/documentation/microsoft office.md

 ## SharePoint Designer 2013
 ### Server-side activities have been updated.
 You need to restart SharePoint Designer to use the updated version of activities.

-*When you try to create a SharePoint 2013 workflow in SharePoint Designer 2013 on a computer that has Microsoft.Activities.dll installed, you receive the following error message*
+*When you try to create a SharePoint 2013 workflow in SharePoint Designer 2013 on a computer that has Microsoft.Activities.dll installed, you receive the following error message.*

 The application doesn't need to have everything installed in a specific order, but SP1 and KB3114337 are mandatory.
 After KB3114337 is installed, the cache needs to be completely cleared.